ChayaBasha/FlightGenie/docs/ReadMe.md

     -Creates New UserSvcImpl, new CustoerSvcImpl, new FlightSvcImpl, new ItinerarySvcImpl

 4. Create a JUnit test suite that should test:
-Factory to get service  -instanitated in the setup method Test method sfor each service
+Factory to get service  -instantiated in the setup method
+    - ServiceFactoryTest in test.service
+Test methods for each service
+    -CustomerSvcImpTest
+    - FlightSvcImplTest
+    - UserSvcImplTest
+    - ItineraryScvImplTest
+5. Create Test Suite
+    -I couldn't get this working in Junit 5 so I reverted back to Junit 4 and changed all of my tests...even then I was having an error that eventually was resolved by exporting the test packages into the module-info.java file

 # TODO
 1. I'd like to have the system generate the Ids (I have used the database to do this in the past)
-2. May need to change some things about the itineraries to make it possible to have more than one passenger (need to think what makes more sense)
-3. I need to fix the test for User...maybe start over.
-4. I need to think about whether I need the isUnique on the user class
+2. I need to think about whether I need the isUnique on the user class